Should you sell your diesel car?

 At the moment, most cities are focusing on heavy goods vehicles and public transport.
-But any additional charges or other areas of the country will probably standardise around the Euro 6 emissions standard for cars.
+But any additional charges or other areas of the country will probably standardise around the Euro 6 emission regulations for cars.

 Will diesel cars be banned?

 Various countries, including the UK, have made pledges to phase out all internal combustion engines from sale in the next few decades, with the sale of new diesel and petrol cars to be banned in the UK from 2030.
-But it’s extremely unlikely that diesel cars will be banned outright in the foreseeable future, however taxes will inevitably rise.
+But it’s extremely unlikely that used diesel cars will be banned outright in the foreseeable future, however taxes will inevitably rise.

 Demand for new and second-hand diesel cars may have fallen.
-And new registrations may have dropped by almost a quarter for new diesel cars from 2017 to 2018.
-But the huge numbers currently in use means a ban would be unworkable and lead to huge outcry for many years to come.
+And new registrations dropped by almost a quarter for new diesel cars from 2017 to 2018 alone.
+But the huge numbers currently in use means a ban would be unworkable for now and would lead to huge outcry for many years to come.

-It also means that the demand for diesel fuel will continue, which is good news for owners of both cars and oil refineries.
+It also means that the demand for diesel fuel will continue, which is at least good news for owners of both cars and oil refineries, if not the environment.
 Changing to any alternative fuel sources will continue to be gradual over the next few years.

 What may happen in the short term is increasingly limited access to cities and other urban areas for older diesel cars.
 Paris already bans pre-2001 diesel cars from the city centre on weekdays between 8am and 8pm.
-That will switch to pre-2005 diesels in 2019.
+That switched to pre-2005 diesels in 2019.

 And diesel cars are set to be outlawed entirely from the centre of Paris from 2024, followed by petrol in 2030.